Baramulla: From Srinagar

 Baramulla is about 55 km from Srinagar, capital of Jammu and Kashmir state.
 National Highway NH-1 starting from the Line of Control and passing through Uri connects the city with Srinagar and continues to Leh.
 NH-1 was formerly called NH-1A before renumbering of all national highways by National Highway Authority of India in 2010 year.
 NH-1 joins NH-44 at Srinagar.
 Taxi and bus service is available from Srinagar and Jammu.
 The road from Srinagar to Baramulla is regarded as the best motorable and best maintained road in the valley.
-It is a boulevard surrounded by breathtaking rice fields and meadows.
-It passes through Sangrama, Wagoora, Hygam, Pattan and Zainakot.